 Step By Step Instructions

 - Step 1: Heat a large skillet over medium high heat.
 Once the pan is hot, add two teaspoons of the oil.
 Once the oil is shimmering.
-Add sliced onion and bell peppers and cook until onion is golden, about 8 minutes.
+Add sliced onion and sliced bell peppers and cook until onion is golden, about 8 minutes.
 In a small bowl whisk mustard with water and add to onion and pepper mixture and cook until most of the liquid has evaporated.
 Season with salt and pepper to taste and remove from heat and cover to keep warm.

 - Step 2: How Do You Pan Fry A Bison Steak?
 Get a pan nice and hot and then add seasoned steaks with salt and freshly ground pepper.
 Cook about 4 – 5 minutes per side or until desired doneness is achieved.
+135 degrees F is recommended.

 Tips On How To Cook Bison Steak